neilzilla/hass-renpho/README.md

 ### Updates
 Changed some of the naming conventions, so it might be best to just reinstall the component.

-I reversed engineered the apk and found the hashing/encryption methods for generating the hashes, this means we no longer have to sniff the hash and as such, makaing the component much more accessible.
+I reversed engineered the apk and found the hashing/encryption methods for generating the hashes, this means we no longer have to sniff the hash and as such, making the component much more accessible.

 ### Roadmap
 Some ideas as to where this is going.